Cristina Vélez Vieira

 Political scientist from the Universidad

 de Los Andes in Colombia,

 With a master’s degree in Public Policy from the Hertie School of Governance in Germany.
 Co-founder of the center for internet and society, Linternaverde.co, and associate researcher at Quantil, applied mathematics.
-She has worked as an advisor on data and network analysis projects for the Ministry of Information Technology and the National Agency for Legal Defense of the State.
-She was the coordinator of the Anti-Corruption Research Network established by the Global Secretariat of International Transparency in Berlin, and was part of the founding team of La Silla Vacia.
-She has also worked as a journalist for Semana magazine.
+She has worked as an advisor on data and network analysis projects for the Colombian Ministry of Information Technologies.
+She was the coordinator of the Anti-Corruption Research Network under the Global Secretariat of Transparency International in Berlin and was part of the founding team of La Silla Vacía.

 Attorney from the Universidad